shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 ### **Multiple Solutions with Trade-Offs**

-For each problem, this book does more than just present a single answer—it explores:
+For each problem, this guide does more than just present a single answer—it explores:

 - **Brute-force solutions** to establish a baseline.
 - **Optimized approaches** using patterns and advanced techniques.